MicrosoftDocs/customer-insights/ci-docs/data-unification-contacts.md

 ## Review contact unification

+Review the summary of changes, create the unified profile, and review the results.

 ### Review and create contact profiles

 This last step in the unification process shows a summary of the steps in the process and provides a chance to make changes before you create the unified contact profile.